Central Atlantic Conference United Church of Christ 62nd Annual Meeting

 Can't make it in-person?
 As in past years, this will be a hybrid event, allowing folks to take part from afar via Zoom!

-Guest Speakers
+Guest Speaker

 • Dr. Johann Schneider